florentpoujol/Daneel/readme.md

  })

-These function are used by GameObject.New(), GameObject.Instanciate() and gameObject:AddComponent() to optionnaly initialize the new gameObjects/components before returning them.
+### Component mass-creation and setting on gameObjects

+Example :

+ gameObject:Set({
+    modelRenderer = {
+        model = "Model name"
+    }, -- will create a modelRenderer if it does not yet exists, then set its model

+    camera = {}, -- will create a camera component or do nothing

+    scriptedBehavior = "Script name", -- will create a ScriptedBehavior with the "Script name" script and if it does not yet exists

+    scriptedBehaviors = {
+        "script name 2",
+        "script name 3", -- will create those ScriptedBehaviors if they don't yet exists

+        ["script name 4"] = {
+            variableOrSetter = value
+        } -- will create a ScriptedBehavior if it does not yet exists, then set it },

+    scriptAlias = {
+        variableOrSetter = value
+    } -- will set the ScriptedBehavior whose name or alias is 'ScriptAlias' })

+'''Components'''

+Just set the variable of the same name as the component with the first letter lower case.
+Set the value as a table of parameters.
+If the component does not yet exists, it will be created.
+If you want to create a component without initializing it, just leave the table empty.

+You can mass-set existing components on gameObject via gameObject:SetComponent() and its helpers (SetModelRenderer() and the likes).

+'''ScriptedBehaviors'''

-If you want to add one scriptedBehavior, you may set the variable 'scriptedBehavior' with the script name or asset as value.
+If you want to add one scriptedBehavior, set the variable 'scriptedBehavior' with the script name or asset as value.
-If you want to set one or more scriptedBehaviors and maybe initialize them, set the variable 'scriptedBehaviors' (with an 's' at the end) whose value is a table.
-This table may contains just the scripts name or asset if you don't want to initialize then or the script name or asset as key and the initialization table as value.
+If you want to create one or more scriptedBehaviors and maybe initialize them or set existing ScriptedBehaviors, set the variable 'scriptedBehaviors' (with an 's' at the end) with a table as value.
+This table may contains the scripts name or asset of new ScriptedBehaviors if you don't want to initialize them or the script name or asset as key and the parameters table as value (for new or existing ScriptedBehaviors).

- {
-    "script1",
-    ["Script 2"] = {
-        variable = value
-    }
- }
+Existing ScriptedBehaviors may also be set via their name or alias.

 ---